Mobi-$\pi$: Mobilizing Your Robot Learning Policy: Experiments

+We aim to investigate how our policy-aware method performs compared to other policy-aware and non-policy-aware baselines, if our mobilization feasibility metrics are predictive of method performance, and if our method can be reliably deployed in real-world settings.

-We include three baselines for policy mobilization in our \name{} framework.
-We divide those into two categories.
+\textbf{Baselines.} We divide baselines into two categories.
 The first type of baselines navigates to the object of interest \textit{without considering the manipulation policy's capabilities}.
 These methods are \textit{not policy-aware}.
 Representative methods include: (1) \textit{LeLaN}~\cite{hiroselelan}, a language-conditioned navigation model trained from large-scale videos.
 Since the pre-trained LeLaN model is trained on only real-world data, we fine-tune the pre-trained LeLaN model with 7.5k episodes of in-domain, randomized navigation data in simulation.
 At test time, we run LeLaN for a fixed number of steps to approach the object while using the scene point cloud for collision checking, and then execute the target policy.
 (2) \textit{VLFM}~\cite{yokoyama2024vlfm}, a zero-shot navigation model that explores the scene, uses a ground-truth detector to locate the object, selects a point on its unprojected point cloud, and navigates to it using RRT and the scene point cloud for collision checking.
 As shown in our experiments, these types of methods often fail to find suitable base poses as they are not taking manipulation policy performance into account, resulting in failed policy executions.

 The second type of baselines is \textit{policy-aware} and leverages large-scale data to connect navigation with manipulation.
 A representative method is \textit{BC w/ Nav}: a Behavior Transformer~\cite{shafiullah2022behavior} trained to jointly perform navigation and manipulation using combined demonstrations.
 We provide 1,500 demonstrations per task, $5\times$ the number of demos used compared to our base manipulation policy.
 We show in experiments that these methods generalize poorly to unseen layouts despite extensive data collection.
 See supplementary materials for baseline details.